CodeIsJustLikeMagic/LoL-Cosmetics/README.md

 - More extensive UI.
 - Customization for automatic selection behaviours.
-- Add semi-randomized emote selection for more slots (e.g. select from a list of 'sad' emotes for a specific slot).
+- Semi-randomized emote selection for more slots (e.g. select from a list of 'sad' emotes for a specific slot).
-- Select wards skins based on champion region rather than skin theme, usefull for champions where you don't own any skins or as backup for limited ward ownership.
+- Region-based ward selection, matching champion's Runterra region as a backup when no themed wards exist or default skin is selected.
-- Auto select champion or ward skin based on seasonal theme or current event (e.g. summer, winter, worlds, users birthday month).
+- Auto select champion skin based on seasonal theme or current event (e.g. summer, winter, Worlds, users birthday month).
+- Option to overwrite the ward pool of specific champion skins, where keyword based approach creates undesired results.

 ## Legal Stuff